KaiHotz/react-formik-ui/README.md

 import * as yup from 'yup';

-class Example extends Component {
+class ExampleForm extends Component {

   onSubmit = data => {
     // here you hanlde the data to be submited